Structeezy Code Parser

 You can add custom labels to your elements.
 These will be registered as Bricks custom labels to the corresponding elements in your structure tree.

-To do so, Structeezy parser will look for a special sez
+To do so, Structeezy parser will look for a special sez attribute in your code, and use its value as the label.

 The parser code editor integrates Emmet, and you can use Emmet shortcuts to write your code.
 Emmet is a plugin for many popular text editors which greatly improves HTML & CSS workflow.